-Other details from the dream support the idea that the character the dreamer falls in love with is a personification of everything that she wants to be.
-The dream-story takes place when the dreamer is 14 years old.
-That’s a formative time of life.
-A person’s basic personality is set.
+Other details from the dream support the idea that the character the dreamer falls in love with personifies everything she wants to be.
+The dream-story takes place when the dreamer is 14 years old, a formative time of life.
 It’s when the dreamer’s shyness and timidity took root.
 As she says in her own words:

 I just remember waking up [from the dream] and thinking to myself, “Wow, she is everything I’m not.
 I stress at every little thing that can or does goes wrong, while she laughs in the face of danger.
 She has no anxiety whatsoever and is completely free to be herself (openly gay amidst people who believe it is wrong, has short hair, etc.) while I hesitate to be myself even around friends.”